 On the death of Henry VII in 1509, the volatile and aggressive Henry VIII ascended the English throne and soon involved himself in war with France, Scotland's ancient ally.
 In 1513 James invaded England in Henry's absence in support of his French allies where he met an English army under the command of the Earl of Surrey at the Battle of Flodden.
 James was killed in battle and Queen Margaret became Regent for her young son James V, by the terms of her husband's will.
 At the time of her husband's death, Margaret was pregnant, she gave birth to his posthumous child, Alexander, born on 30th April 1514, he was given the title Duke of Ross.

-To acquire a powerful ally, Margaret secretly married Archibald Douglas, Earl of Angus (pictured right), on the 6th of August 1514.
-By the terms of her the late husband's will she had now lost the regency and was obliged to consent to the appointment of Albany.
+To acquire a powerful ally, Margaret secretly married Archibald Douglas, Earl of Angus, on the 6th of August 1514.
+By the terms of her late husband's will, she had now lost the regency and was obliged to consent to the appointment of Albany.
 It was also decided that she had also forfeited her rights to the supervision of her sons, Margaret fled with her sons to Stirling Castle.
 She was finally forced to surrender her sons and shortly after fled to seek refuge in England.
 A month later she gave birth to a daughter, Lady Margaret Douglas.
-While in England, she recieved news of the death of her youngest son, Alexander, Earl of Ross.
+While in England, she received news of the death of her youngest son, Alexander, Earl of Ross.

 In October 1518, she wrote to her brother Henry VIII, "I am sore troubled with my Lord of Angus since my last coming into Scotland, and every day more and more, so that we have not been together this half year.
 I am so minded that, an I may by law of God and to my honour, to part with him, for I wit well he loves me not, as he shows me daily."
 Margaret attempted to commence divorce proceedings, which her brother viewed with displeasure, although the move gained Albany's support.
 Albany returned to Scotland in 1521 and the Queen joined forces with him against her errant husband.
 Angus was eventually forced to withdraw to France, where he remained a virtual prisoner.